-Within STW, surface temperature and salinity were highest in northernmost waters sampled during the Cross-shelf voyage (TAN1604) and lowest in STW waters sampled during the Spring Bloom II voyage (TAN1212) conducted at the beginning of austral spring (September-October) (Fig. 2).
-Temperature and salinity in the Bio-NBM site were intermediate on average and had a greater range that reflected the wider temporal variability covered through multiples visits conducted at different times of the year (Table 1).
-Nitrate concentration showed the opposite trends with highest and lowest values associated with the colder and deep-mixed waters, and warmer and stratified waters of the of Spring Bloom II and Cross-shelf, respectively (Fig. 2).
+Within STW, surface temperature and salinity were highest in northernmost waters sampled during the Cross-shelf II voyage (TAN1604) and lowest in STW waters sampled during the Spring Bloom II voyage (TAN1212) conducted at the beginning of austral spring (September-October) (Fig. 2).
+Temperature and salinity at the Biophysical Mooring STM site were intermediate on average and had a greater range that reflected the wider temporal variability covered through multiples visits conducted at different times of the year (Table 1).
+Nitrate concentrations showed the opposite trend with highest values associated with the colder and deep-mixed waters, and lower values reflecting warmer and stratified waters of the Spring Bloom II and Cross-shelf II voyages (Fig. 2).

-Regional differences were also observed between the STF flowing north of the C. Plateau, which transported colder and fresher waters, and STF further north flowing eastward over the Chatham Rise (Bio-STF, Chatham Rise) (Fig. 2).
-Nitrate concentration tended to be higher in STF waters next to the C. Plateau than in the Chatham Rise reflecting the HNLC nature of the plateau.
-Relatively high nitrate concentrations (>10 mmol/L) were also measured in the Chatham Rise at some stations (e.g. N1 and N13) located in the southern flank of the STF with colder (10.7 and 11.3 °C) and fresher (34.47 and 34.56) characteristics of surface mixed-layer waters indicating subantarctic water influence (Fig. 1).
+Regional differences were also observed between the STF flowing north of the Campbell Plateau, which transported colder and fresher waters, and STF further north flowing eastward over the Chatham Rise (STF, Chatham Rise) (Fig. 2).
+Nitrate concentrations tended to be higher in STF waters next to Campbell Plateau than on the Chatham Rise reflecting the HNLC nature of the plateau.
+Relatively high nitrate concentrations (>10 mmol/L) were also measured during the summer (TAN1516) on the Chatham Rise at some stations located in the southeastern flank of the STF with colder (10.7 and 11.3 °C) and fresher (34.47 and 34.56) characteristics of surface mixed-layer waters indicating subantarctic water influence (Fig. 1).

-3.2.
-Summary of sequencing results

-Number of samples sequenced – (Table 1)

-Number of sequences, filtration process ("input", "filtered", "denoised", "merged", "tabled", "nonchim") summary metrics from DADA2 pipeline (Supplementary Table 1 – to be done).
-DADA2 analysis of 479 samples yielded XXXX total number of reads and 18882 ASVs.
-The median sequencing depth across samples was 15927 reads per sample (range = 2393 – 34581) and the total number of reads for each ASV ranged from 1 to 5.6 x105 reads (Supplementary Fig. S3).

-3.3.
+3.4.
 Alpha-diversity – Species richness

-Species richness and Shannon diversity index estimated in the euphotic zone was on average lower in the STF compared to SAW and STW (Fig. 3).
-Highest diversity in STW was observed in the northernmost waters surveyed during the Cross-shelf voyage and the Bio-NBM site that included samples collected during various cruises spanning multiple years and seasons.
-The richness obtained during the Spring Bloom II was substantially lower (Fig. 3).
-In SAW diversity was lower on Campbell plateau compared to more oceanic waters of the SAF and the Bio-SBM site (Fig 3).
-Within the STF, diversity was also lower in waters flowing north of the C. Plateau than in the Chatham Rise further north (Fig. 3).
-In this region, higher diversity values were associated with Bio-STF site possibly reflecting the greater temporal coverage of the Biophysical Mooring program (Table 1).
+Species richness and the Shannon diversity index estimated in the euphotic zone were on average lower in the STF compared to SAW and STW (Fig. 3).
+Highest diversity in STW was observed in the northernmost waters surveyed during the Cross-shelf II voyage and at the STM site, which included samples collected during various cruises spanning multiple years and seasons.
+Protistan species richness during the Spring Bloom II was substantially lower than these other STW locations (Fig. 3).
+In SAW diversity was lower on Campbell Plateau compared to more oceanic waters of the SAF and the SAM site (Fig. 3).
+Within the STF, diversity was also lower in waters flowing north of the Campbell Plateau than on the Chatham Rise further north (Fig. 3).
+In this region, higher diversity values were associated with the STF site sampled during the voyages visiting the moorings possibly reflecting the greater temporal coverage of the Biophysical Mooring program (2009-12) (Table 1).